zinaelnahel/battleships-game/README.md

    - Shows the status of each ship
    - Displays current hits for each ship
    - Updates automatically when you hit a ship
+   - Sunk ships are crossed out in red
    - Format: "Ship Name (Size) Current Hits/Total Size"

 3. **Message Box**